ibm-cloud-docs/vpc/bare_metal_server_profile.md

 # Bare metal server profiles
 {: #bare-metal-servers-profile}

 When you create a bare metal server, you can select from a profile family that best fits your needs.
-A profile provides a different combination of hardware configurations that include number of vCPU, amount of RAM, and size of local storage.
-The attributes define the size and capabilities of the bare metal server that is provisioned.
+A profile provides a different combination of hardware configurations that include the number of vCPUs, amount of RAM, and local storage size.
+The attributes define the size and capabilities of the bare metal server that you provision.
 {: shortdesc}

 ## About profile families